UCSBarchlab/PyRTL/www/index.rst

             hardware simply :func:`concats <pyrtl.concat>` the two 4-bit inputs into
             an 8-bit ROM address and returns the value stored in the ROM at that address.

+            .. jupyterlite:: ipynb-examples/example-mul.ipynb
+               :new_tab: True
+               :new_tab_button_text: Try this example in your browser

             .. literalinclude:: examples/example-mul.py